 by Mundia Kabinga

 So, the worst has finally happened.
 After months of uncertainty, ratings agencies S&P and Fitch officially downgraded South Africa to junk status following the ill-timed Cabinet reshuffle that saw finance minister Pravin Gordhan and his deputy Mcebisi Jonas, among others, unceremoniously shown the door.
-S&P and Fitch reduced SA’s credit rating one notch to BB+ from BBB- last Monday and Friday, respectively, placing the country’s bonds in “speculative grade” commonly known as junk.
+S&P and Fitch reduced SA’s credit rating one notch to BB+ from BBB- placing the country’s bonds in “speculative grade” commonly known as junk.

 The move has, predictably enough, caused consternation, with commentators pointing out that the implications for the country’s economy are not good.
 From higher foreign-denominated borrowing costs associated with currency depreciations to higher interest rates and inflation for consumers as food and fuel prices go up, the common theme is that South Africans are going to get poorer as a result of this downgrade, and that growth and employment rates will fall on account of progressive declines in consumer purchasing power and confidence.
 Spending on essential government services and poverty alleviation will also be constrained so that the economic development project to close the inequality gap will be put on the back burner, despite Zuma’s rallying call for “radical economic transformation”.

 Given the multitude of bad news on the economic front, it is inevitable that there has been pushback, especially from government supporters, that South Africa’s development trajectory should not beheld to ransom by rating agencies and that we can forge a new path without them.
 It is undeniable that the three rating agencies – S&P, Moody’s and Fitch - have a strong gripon the world of international finance, and have been criticised in the past for discriminating against emerging economies and serving Western political interests.